Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir-oncg10-consolidated/docs/deployment.md

 1. Open the resource group created by step 3.
 Find the Azure API Management instance.
 1. Copy the Gateway URL for the API Management instance.
 1. Open your Application Registration for the Auth Context Frontend you created before deployment.
-Add `<gatewayURL>/auth/context/` as a sinple-page application redirect URI.
-Make sure to add the last slash.
+1. The Application Registration already contains a redirect URI `http://localhost:3000` that you can use for local debugging.
+You should add a new redirect URI in the format `<gatewayURL>/auth/context/` as a single-page application redirect URI.
+Make sure to include the trailing slash.
     - For example: `https://myenv-apim.azure-api.net/auth/context/`

 <br />